Lara Montecalvo: Federal judicial service

-On April 27, 2022, President Joe Biden announced his intent to nominate Montecalvo to serve as a United States circuit judge for the First Circuit.
+On April 27, 2022, President Joe Biden announced his intent to nominate Montecalvo to serve as a United States circuit judge for the United States Court of Appeals for the First Circuit.
 Her nomination was praised by Senators Jack Reed and Sheldon Whitehouse.
 On May 19, 2022, her nomination was sent to the Senate.
 President Biden nominated Montecalvo to the seat to be vacated by Judge O. Rogeriee Thompson, who announced her intent to assume senior status upon confirmation of a successor.
 On May 25, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On June 16, 2022, her nomination was reported out of committee by a 12–10 vote.
 On September 13, 2022, the United States Senate invoked cloture on her nomination by a 51–45 vote.
 On September 14, 2022, her nomination was confirmed by a 52–47 vote.
-Montecalvo was the sixth public defender nominated by President Biden to be confirmed as a U.S. circuit judge, handing Biden the record for placing the most nominees with that kind of experience onto the circuit courts.
+Montecalvo was the sixth public defender nominated by President Biden to be confirmed as a United States circuit judge, handing Biden the record for placing the most nominees with that kind of experience onto the circuit courts.
 She received her judicial commission on September 20, 2022.